DavidPetrasek/OrderInvoiceBundle/docs/new_order.md

 public function newOrder(OrderManager $orderManager, InvoiceManager $invoiceManager, Security $security) : void {
     $ent_Order = (new Order())
-        ->setCategory(MyOrderCategory::SECOND_CATEGORY)
+        ->setCategory(MyOrderCategory::SECOND_CATEGORY) // Optional
         ->setPaymentMode(PaymentMode::BANK_ACCOUNT_REGULAR)
-        ->setPaymentModeBankAccount('5465878565/6556')
+        ->setPaymentModeBankAccount('5552228888/0600')
         ->setCustomer($security->getUser()) // Optional
         ->setCreatedAt(new \DateTimeImmutable())
         ->setState(State::NEW)
-        ->setCurrency('USD');
+        ->setCurrency('GBP');

     $ent_Order->addOrderItem(
         (new OrderItem())
             ->setName('Foo')
-            ->setPriceVatIncluded(1599) // If not set, it will be automatically calculated from price exclusive of VAT ->setPriceVatExcluded(1300) // If not set, it will be automatically calculated from price inclusive of VAT ->setVatRate(21)
+            ->setPriceVatIncluded(120) // If not set, it will be automatically calculated from price exclusive of VAT ->setPriceVatExcluded(100) // If not set, it will be automatically calculated from price inclusive of VAT ->setVatRate(20)
             ->setAmount(1)
             ->setAmountType(AmountType::ITEM)
     );